Dre-Tas/jerriepelser.com/content/blog/2019-06-25-using-ngrok-with-aspnet-core.md

 ## Conclusion

 ngrok provides a convenient way of exposing your local development web server to other devices on the public internet.
 This can be useful in scenarios like testing and debugging webhooks.

+BTW, **there is an alternative way to do this**, and that is with a Visual Studio extension called Conveyor.
+Be sure to check out my follow-up blog post describing [how to use Conveyor to access your IIS Express app over the internet](/blog/use-conveyor-access-iis-app-over-internet/).